karenworld/-Duke-DataStructure/README.md

 # -Duke-DataStructure

-The codes are documented for my prepration in exam.
+The codes for the various exercises are documented in a Words document for my exam. prepartion.